Authority for Info-communications Technology Industry: History

 AITI was established on 1 January 2003 following the enforcement of the Telecommunications Order 2001.
 At its inception, AITI began operations with just five employees and took immediate steps to develop a regulatory framework for the telecommunications sector.
 In 2004, AITI was mandated to establish the Brunei National Computer Emergency Response Team, strengthening the country's cybersecurity capabilities.
 The following year, in 2005, AITI was appointed to lead negotiations for a submarine cable network, reflecting its growing role in national ICT development.

 On 1 April 2006, the Telecommunications Successor Company Order 2001 came into effect, leading to the corporatisation of the Ministry of Communications' Telecommunications Department as Telekom Brunei.
 Regulatory authority was transferred to AITI, strengthening its role as Brunei's main telecommunications regulator.
 Previously, the department had acted as both provider and regulator.
 AITI’s licensing and regulatory powers also came into full effect that year.
 Progress continued in the following years, with the establishment of the e-Government Technical Authority Body within AITI in 2007, further advancing Brunei's digital governance initiatives.
 In 2008, AITI was appointed as the Secretariat for both the Brunei ICT Awards and the Brunei Information Technology Council, cementing its role as a key driver in the nation's ICT development.

 Between 2010 and 2019, AITI introduced several key initiatives to advance the ICT sector.
 In 2010, it launched the AITI Grant Scheme to support the ICT industry.
 The following year, AITI signed an MoU with MDeC Malaysia to develop the creative content industry and introduced both the ICT Competency Training Programme and the ICT Accredited Business scheme.
 In 2012, it hosted a Child Online Protection Framework Workshop, and in 2013, it awarded 1800 MHz spectrum rights for 4G services.
 AITI participated in KL Converge! for the first time in 2014.
 In 2015, it developed the IFC GHD and IFC NHS Codes for fibre cabling and rationalised telecom tariffs, including the removal of mobile incoming call charges.
 AITI hosted the ASEAN Cyberkids Camp in 2018 and issued guidelines for subscriber licence fees.
 In 2019, it released equipment importation guidelines, launched the ICT Savviness Programme for senior citizens, and organised the Cybershop Fest and Fair.

 In 2020, AITI waived Cellular Mobile Subscriber Licence fees and launched ekadaiBrunei.bn to support local digital commerce.
-It also conducted a Smart Devices Donation Drive in collaboration with the Ministry of Education and MTIC, and issued the Competition Code and Tariff Code to strengthen regulatory oversight.
+It also conducted a Smart Devices Donation Drive in collaboration with the Ministry of Education and Ministry of Transport and Infocommunications, and issued the Competition Code and Tariff Code to strengthen regulatory oversight.
 In 2021, AITI introduced Coding.bn to equip youth jobseekers with digital skills and initiated the 5G Pilot Project.
 That same year, AITI, through the National 5G Taskforce, began laying the groundwork for 5G implementation in Brunei.
 In 2022, the agency launched the Productivity and Efficiency Joint Funding for Digital Adoption Scheme and the Brunei ICT Industry Competency Framework, while also expanding the Digital for All programme to reach single mothers and welfare groups.